404Wolf/webrtcdroid/srs.typ

 // requirements are assumed to be inherited by detailed requirements, or whether
 // every requirement statement is to have its own priority.

-== Intended Audience and Reading Suggestions
+== Intended Audience and Reading Suggestions // wolf

 // Describe the different types of reader that the document is intended for,
 // such as developers, project managers, marketing staff, users, testers, and